CSS

 Created by howcome, the one on the left

-• CSS stands for Cascading Style sheets which is a way to add styles & layouts to our web apps/sites
+• Created by howcome Cascading Style Sheets is a way to add styles & layouts to our web apps/sites

 • There are three ways to apply CSS: inline, internal & external.